Nadopasana: A Story of Sound and Soul: Part 4 of 4

 Aiyarappan Pillai taught him the basics, taught him the various scales, and impressed upon the need for devotion in music.
 Ponnan had a photographic memory for ragas and songs, but was somehow unable to make the connection between the carnatic music and its spiritual aspects..
 He made progress, but remained detached from the devotion that his guru was advocating.
 This continued into his teens, with him staying with his teacher, and his brother continuing his farming.

 Everything unravelled when the war broke.
 The English and the Sultan of Mysore were fighting each other, and the fight spilled into the Kaveri region.
 There had been a battle near Kumbakonam, in which the English were routed.
 The Sultan’s men chased the Englishmen all the way into Thiruvaiyaru.
 A few English soldiers hid in the haystack in Maniyan’s farm.
-When the Mysore soldiers found them, they got hold of Manian, who was working nearby, and killed him as a warning for anyone who might have dared shelter the enemy soldiers.
+When the Mysore soldiers found them, they got hold of Manian, who was working nearby, and killed him as a warning for anyone who might dare shelter the enemy soldiers.
 Gauri was never seen again.
 Some said they saw a woman being carried off by the Mysore soldiers.

 With the help of Guruparan, the priest, he performed the final rites for Manian.
-He wanted to perform the final rites for Gauri too, but the priest forbade it.
-She might still be alive.
+He wanted to perform the final rites for Gauri too, but the priest forbade it - she might still be alive.
 Oddly, this made Ponnan sadder, as it didn’t provide him closure.
 It was as if he was neglecting his final duties to his adopted mother.

 Ponnan went to Aiyarappan Pillai, touched his feet, and asked for permission to leave his training, so he could work on the farm and feed his family.
 Pillai consented with sadness.
 In parting, he remarked that he had great hopes for Ponnan, and had been holding out hopes that he would discover the devotional dimension of music.

-Pic credit: Wikipedia and ChatGPT.
+Pic credit: Wikipedia.

 Nadopasana: A Story of Sound and Soul: Part 1 of 4